 The Group's financial condition and operating results are also affected by changes in market values in the Group's securities portfolio.
 The Group engages in significant proprietary trading operations, primarily consisting of transactions in equity and debt securities, and the Group has in the past derived a significant portion of its operating income from such operations.
 The Group's results from such operations in 2008 and 2009 were negatively affected by unprecedented market volatility and the disruption of historical pricing relationships in the Russian Federation and the global financial markets, which resulted in an 83.9% decrease in gains less losses from financial assets in 2008 and a RUB 20.2 billion net loss from financial assets in 2009.
 As of June 30, 2012, the carrying value of the Group's securities portfolio was RUB 1,029.7 billion, which represented 15.0% of the Group's total assets at that date.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations".
 The Group's income from securities operations depends on numerous factors beyond its control, such as overall market trading activity, interest rate levels, fluctuations in currency exchange rates and general market volatility.
-Although the Group's Russian corporate and government debt securities and Russian equity securities, may adversely affect the value of the Group's securities portfolio.
+Although the Group has put in place limits for its trading securities portfolio, market price fluctuations, particularly affecting the Group's Russian corporate and government debt securities and Russian equity securities, may adversely affect the value of the Group's securities portfolio.
 See "Risk Management-Management Policies for the Russian Group Banks-Market Risk Management".